William McKinley: Shenandoah Valley and promotion

 While the regiment went into winter quarters near Charleston, Virginia (present-day West Virginia), McKinley was ordered back to Ohio with some other sergeants to recruit fresh troops.
 When they arrived in Columbus, Governor David Tod surprised McKinley with a commission as second lieutenant in recognition of his service at Antietam.
 McKinley and his comrades saw little action until July 1863, when the division skirmished with John Hunt Morgan's cavalry at the Battle of Buffington Island.
 Early in 1864, the Army command structure in West Virginia was reorganized, and the division was assigned to George Crook's Army of West Virginia.
 They soon resumed the offensive, marching into southwestern Virginia to destroy salt and lead mines used by the enemy.
 On May 9, the army engaged Confederate troops at Cloyd's Mountain, where the men charged the enemy entrenchments and drove the rebels from the field.
 McKinley later said the combat there was "as desperate as any witnessed during the war".
 Following the rout, the Union forces destroyed Confederate supplies and skirmished with the enemy again successfully.

 McKinley and his regiment moved to the Shenandoah Valley as the armies broke from winter quarters to resume hostilities.
 Crook's corps was attached to Major General David Hunter's Army of the Shenandoah and soon back in contact with Confederate forces, capturing Lexington, Virginia, on June 11.
 They continued south toward Lynchburg, tearing up railroad track as they advanced.
-Hunter believed the troops at Lynchburg were too powerful, however, and the brigade returned to West Virginia.
+But Hunter believed the troops at Lynchburg were too powerful, and the brigade returned to West Virginia.
 Before the army could make another attempt, Confederate General Jubal Early's raid into Maryland forced their recall to the north.